heitorgodau/IronQuest-The-Game/README.md

 ## Installation

-Clone or download this project, open the index.html file in your browser and have Fun. (or just click in this [a link](https://heitorgodau.github.io/ironquest-the-game/)
+Clone or download this project, open the index.html file in your browser and have Fun.
+Or just click in this [link](https://heitorgodau.github.io/ironquest-the-game/)!

 ## Usage example